noelledons/travel-to-ghana/README.md

-# Guide to Ghana (Landing Page)
+# Travel to Ghana (Landing Page)

-You can find the website [here](https://noelledons.github.io/ghana-guide/).
+You can find the website [here]().

 ## Summary
-Landing page for individuals interested in travelling to Ghana
+landing page for a wesbite about travelling to Ghana - Users can see why they should travel to Ghana, Top Destinations and special packages for their trip.

 ## Languages
 - HTML
 - CSS
 - Javascript (jQuery, Popper.js)

 ## Frameworks
 - Bootstrap 4